Payment entry transactions

 Select this checkbox to directly enter a currency rate at payment entry.
 This action overrides the default payment currency in the Currency rates table.
 This checkbox is disabled if the Invoice rate application checkbox on the General tab is selected.
 If you select this checkbox, the Invoice rate application field on the General tab is disabled. |

-| Mandatory (field CURRATOBL) |
+| Mandatory (CURRATOBL) |

 |

-Select this checkbox to make entering a currency rate at the payment entry mandatory. |
+Select this checkbox to make the entry of a currency rate at the payment entry mandatory. |

-| Bank amount (field DACAMTBAN) |
+| Bank amount (DACAMTBAN) |

 |

 Defines the presence of the bank amount field.
-This field features the payment amount expressed in the bank account currency. |
+This field features the payment amount expressed in the bank account currency.
+If this field is not present, the amount will be calculated automatically. |

-| Mandatory (field AMTBANOBL) |
+| Mandatory (AMTBANOBL) |

 |

-This checkbox is used to make the corresponding field mandatory upon payment entry. |
+Select this checkbox to make the corresponding field mandatory upon payment entry. |

-| Bank date (field DACBANDAT) |
+| Bank date (DACBANDAT) |

-| Mandatory (field BANDATOBL) |
+| Mandatory (BANDATOBL) |

 |

-This checkbox is used to make the corresponding field mandatory upon payment entry. |
+Select this checkbox to make the corresponding field mandatory upon payment entry. |

-| Number of fixed columns (field NBRCOL) |
+| Number of fixed columns (NBRCOL) |

 |

-Specifies the number of columns that will be frozen on the left |
+Specifies the number of columns that will be frozen on the left when scrolling the posting entry grid. |

 Tabs block

-| Entry batch (field DACPYL) |
+| Entry batch (DACPYL) |

 |